 - Additional documents such as a resume and employment history may be attached but are not required for consideration

-Please submit completed application to: Nazhone WIlkins, Native American Undergraduate Museum Fellowship Program Specialist, 345 Kellogg Blvd West, St. Paul, MN 55102.
+Please submit a completed application to: Amber Annis, Interim Director Native American Initiatives, 345 Kellogg Blvd West, St. Paul, MN 55102.

 Applicants applying to the priority deadline will be considered first.
 Applicants meeting the criteria will be selected for interviews with program staff.
 Applications will not be accepted into the program until a formal interview is conducted either via phone or virtual meetings.
 An interview does not guarantee selection into the program.
 Selection will be based on the information provided in the application form and supporting documentation and through the interview process.